Girls are complicated.

 An ancestral man who had an unfaithful partner faced the ultimate reproductive risk.
-He may devote a lifetime of investment and effort into raising another man’s child!
+He may devote a lifetime of parental investment into raising another man’s child!

 Hence, jealous and possessive men had greater reproductive success by avoiding the consequences of a cheating partner.
 Modern men have inherited this jealousy from our ancestors.

 There is one last difference in jealousy between girls and guys.
-Girls get jealous over emotional cheating (“Do you love her?”) and guys get jealous over sexual cheating (“Did you have sex with him?”).
+Girls get jealous over emotional cheating (‘Do you love her?’), and guys get jealous over sexual cheating (‘Did you have sex with him?’), writes Buss.

-- Have children.
-They align the interests of a man and woman, and foster enduring bonds.
+- Have children, since they ‘align the interests of a man and a woman’.

-- Be loving and kind.
-People around the world depend on kindness not from strangers, but from their partners.
+- Be kind, since ‘people worldwide depend on kindness not from strangers, but rather from their mates.’

-- Understand and fulfil each other’s desires.
-Tremendous benefits flow to partners who cooperate.
+- Understand and fulfil each other’s desires, since those who do have happier relationships.

-Hardworking and brilliant scientists have discovered the story of our past through decades of research.
+Brilliant and hardworking scientists have discovered the story of our past through decades of research.
 Without knowing this story, girls will always be a confusing mystery.

-And of course, I have made generalizations to help us understand the complex nature of reality.
-We can find many individual variations in the behaviour of people.
-But, evolution still explains a lot of what we see around us.
+And, of course, evolutionary psychology does make generalisations about the sexes.
+All women aren’t clones of each other, neither are all men.
+We find many individual variations in the behaviour of people, but evolution still explains a lot of what we see in our love lives.